suragaru/Arduino_Discord_Bot/README.md

 Procedure <br/>
 • step 1: Firstly, install the necessary python packages by running the following command: <code>pip install discord pyserial</code>.
 Next, program your arduino board after wiring your circuit.
-Utilize the <code>program.ino</code> file and make script modifications according to your preferences.</p>
+Use the <code>program.ino</code> file and make script modifications according to your preferences.</p>
 Note: the latest python version may not work; am using 3.9.0 version for this project

 • Step 2: Test it with the <code>pyserial.py</code> script to diagnose any errors in your program